Classic bike (AT)

 Enjoy a slow breakfast, a last wander, and begin your journey home, hopefully with a softer mind, fuller heart, and a few bottles tucked safely in your luggage.

-Flights are not included with this holiday, but we recommend flying to Paris and returning from Paris.
+We recommend flying to Paris and returning from Paris.

 £22 per day